Light rail in Bristol: 2017–present: Development under the West of England Combined Authority

 In February 2019, the West of England Combined Authority agreed to spend £200,000 to further develop an outline business case for the network, under guidance from the Department for Transport.
 Full business cases to meet funding requirements from DfT were estimated to cost around £100 million and take around six years to complete.
-In June 2019, Rees reiterated that the case for an underground rail line in Bristol depends on the growth of Bristol Airport.
+In June 2019, Rees reiterated that the case for an underground rail line in Bristol depended on the growth of Bristol Airport.
 Speaking at an event for Clean Air Day, he stated "We will also use the growth of Bristol Airport to strengthen the financial case for Bristol's mass transit system which we hope will be the means by which we takes millions of car journeys off of Bristol's roads and the carbon and nitrogen dioxide they bring.
 The weaker the airport, the weaker the business case for the underground.
 So you will need 10 words to explain how you will secure the investment the underground will need and avoid us being trapped in the current, inadequate arrangements."

 Following a meeting in July 2019, WECA awarded another £1.3 million to further develop mass transit proposals; to look in more detail at demand, the scope of the project, and its potential outputs and benefits.
 Bristol City Council's Growth and Regeneration Scrutiny Commission the same month noted the network's "final proposal could be a mixture of on-street and underground running based on corridor characteristics and demand".
 Adam Crowther, the Council's head of strategic city transport, said: "The one thing we probably won't have is the Tube.
 If you think of the London Underground, we're not going to have eight-carriage long trains running around.
 That would be far too much capacity for this region."
 The Bristol Transport Strategy published the same month gave mention to the potential use of VAL technology, following the example of light metro systems in Rennes, Toulouse, Turin, Lille and Taipei.

-As part of forward plans for upgrades to Bristol Temple Meads railway station, Network Rail confirmed in early 2020 that it was assessing potential underground entrances to the mass transit system.
-By late 2020 Rees had reported that the proposals were "moving on" but it was not a scheme that could be completed quickly.
+As part of plans for upgrades to Bristol Temple Meads railway station, Network Rail confirmed in early 2020 that it was assessing potential underground entrances to the mass transit system.
+In late 2020, Rees said that the proposals were "moving on" but it was not a scheme that could be completed quickly.